 An audit involves performing procedures to obtain audit evidence about the amounts anddisclosures in the Ind AS financial statements.
 The procedures selected depend on theauditor's judgment including the assessment of the risks of material misstatement of theInd AS financial statements whether due to fraud or error.
 In making those riskassessments the auditor considers internal financial control relevant to the Company'spreparation of the Ind AS financial statements that give a true and fair view in order todesign audit procedures that are appropriate in the circumstances.
 An audit also includesevaluating the appropriateness of accounting policies used and the reasonableness of theaccounting estimates made by the Company's directors as well as evaluating the overallpresentation of the Ind AS financial statements.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our qualified audit opinion on the Ind AS financial statements.
+We believe that the audit evidence obtained by us is sufficient and appropriate toprovide a basis for our qualified audit opinion on the Ind AS financial statements.

 Basis for Qualified Opinion

 i) Note no. 9.01 to the accompanying audited financial Statements wherein themanagement of the company has considered trade receivables from the Government clients inrespect of completed Contracts amounting to Rs 686.02 Lacs as good and fully recoverable.As per Management the receivables are due from the Government Departments as per ExpressContracts provisions of the agreement and hence the same are considered good andrecoverable and no provision is required.
 In the absence of any balance confirmation fromClients we are unable to comment the exact extend to which these balances shall berecoverable.